Nima-Khodabandelou/Notes/README.md

         for constructor chaining

         Called implicitly by the class constructor if not provided

-        Can refer to immediate parent class instance variable

         To differentiate between local and instance variables in class constructor